Montepulciano Tuscany, Italy Travel Guide

 While self-guided tours are rewarding, guided options add depth to your visit.

-For a seamless experience, think about combining a walking tour in the town itself with a rental car for exploring the wider Tuscan countryside.
+For a seamless experience, consider combining a walking a guided trip in the town itself with a rental car for exploring the wider Tuscan countryside.

 Beyond the standard tourist sites, Montepulciano offers unique characteristics that deepen your appreciation for the town.